AmSmart/AmSmart/README.md

 * PyTorch
 * ML.NET

 You're probably guessed by now.
-I love .NET and I'm open to other technologies as well
+I really love .NET, however I use and love other technologies as well

 Need a job at Microsoft (Contact me if you've got one)